samuelfneumann/RFDN/README.md

 * **loss**: the average loss per mini-batch for the epoch
 * **val_items**: the _X_ above

+# Trainer
+The `checkpoint_file` parameter is an absolute path to the file at which you would like to save checkpoints of the model during the training process.
+The learning curve data is also saved to this file.

 # Evaluate
 The evaluate class is involved in evaluating a trained network.
 The `data_dir` instance variable stores the absolute path to the directory containing